 Automatic document translation can refer to automating the translation workflow or strictly using machine translations.
 Regulatory or legal document translation that requires every single page to be completely accurate may find greater benefit in an automated translation workflow because it utilizes both machine- and human-review.

 However, the same level of detail isn’t always necessary.
 In some cases, a simple machine translation may provide better speed and cost-efficiency.
-To understand whether you need an automated workflow or a pure machine translation, you need to review the benefits and limitations of both.
+To understand whether you need an automated 7workflow or a pure machine translation, you need to review the benefits and limitations of both.

 How Machine Translation Works in Automatic Document Translation